Picnicking at Vineyards in North Georgia

 Click the buttons on the map to show/hide the different types of vineyard picnic (or dining) options that are available in North Georgia.
 Bon appétit!

 These vineyards provide a limited menu of small plates for purchase.
-In addition, you are also able to customize your experience by bringing your own picnic items to these locations (great for picky eaters and when bringing children to the vineyard)!
+In addition, you can customize your experience by bringing your own picnic items to these locations (great for picky eaters and when bringing children to the vineyard)!
 Enjoy!!

 Bear Claw Vineyards (Blue Ridge)

-Visitors may bring their own food or purchase cheese trays, hummus trays, and other small snacks.
-Food trucks visit on the weekend – see their Facebook page for schedule.
+Visitors may bring their own food or purchase cheese, hummus, and other small snacks.
+Food trucks visit on the weekend – see their Facebook page for the schedule.
 Dog friendly.

 Cartecay Vineyards (Ellijay)

-Chimney patio and picnic tables are available for visitors to enjoy their own food or purchase snacks like a charcuterie board.
-Food trucks visit on the weekends — contact the vineyard to get more details.
+The chimney patio and picnic tables are available for visitors to enjoy their own food or purchase snacks, such as a charcuterie board.
+Food trucks visit on weekends—contact the vineyard for more details.
 Dog-friendly vineyard.

 CeNita Vineyards & Winery (Cleveland)

-Visitors may bring their own outside food or choose from a variety of available small plates like charcuterie boards, hummus, and pita chips, and goat cheese and honey.
+Visitors may bring their own outside food or choose from a variety of small plates, including charcuterie boards, hummus, pita chips, goat cheese, and honey.
 Dog-friendly vineyard.

 Chateau Meichtry (Talking Rock)

-Small plates of charcuterie items available for purchase or visitors are welcome to bring a picnic lunch.
+Small plates of charcuterie items are available for purchase, and visitors are welcome to bring a picnic lunch.
 Leashed dogs are welcome to visit as well!

 The Cottage Vineyard & Winery (Cleveland)

-The vineyard has cheese and charcuterie options available every day, plus a food stand or a food truck a couple of weekends per month.
+The vineyard offers cheese and charcuterie options every day, plus a food stand or food truck on a couple of weekends per month.
 Visitors may bring their own picnic food to enjoy at the vineyard.
 The outside patio area is dog-friendly.

 Ellijay River Vineyards (Ellijay)